Boston University: Film and television

+In the Best Animated Feature category, alumni Roy Conli and Peter Del Vecho had back-to-back wins for Frozen (2013) and Big Hero 6 (2014).
+The two build upon the work of alumna Bonnie Arnold, a prominent figure in initial wave of computer-animation, known for producing Toy Story, Tarzan, and the How to Train Your Dragon series, the latter garnering Arnold nominations for Best Animated Feature in 2014 and 2019.

+Media and popular culture

-A number of Boston University graduates have reached fame in popular culture.
-These include radio personality Howard Stern, Bravo executive Andy Cohen, CBS producer Gordon Hyatt, celebrity chef Rocco DiSpirito, bestselling self-help author Mark Manson, reality show contestant and television host Rob Mariano, Kevin O'Connor presenter of This Old House, and cohost of Project Runway and fashion editor for Marie Claire Magazine Nina Garcia.
-American comedian Marc Maron and YouTube personality Jenna Marbles studied for a master's degree in education at the university.
-The "Craigslist killer" Philip Markoff studied medicine at the university.
-YouTube essayist Evan Puschak of The Nerdwriter and musician and YouTube personality Dan Avidan both went to Boston University.
+Boston University graduates in media include radio personality Howard Stern, Bravo executive Andy Cohen, CBS producer Gordon Hyatt; the celebrity chef Rocco DiSpirito, self-help author Mark Manson, New York Times bestselling author and serial entrepreneur Dave Kerpen, reality show contestant and television host Rob Mariano, Kevin O'Connor, presenter of This Old House and cohost of Project Runway, and Elle magazine editor-in-chief Nina Garcia, comedian Marc Maron and YouTube personality Jenna Marbles, Craigslist killer Philip Markoff, YouTube essayist Evan Puschak of The NerdWriter, and musician and YouTube personality Dan Avidan.

 Athletics

 1968 Olympic 400 m hurdles gold medalist David Hemery was a student at BU in the 1960s, and a coach in the 1970s and 1980s.
 John Thomas attended BU in the early 1960s and he won a silver medal in the Olympic High Jump.
 He was an assistant track coach at BU during the 1970s.

 On October 29, 2020, Travis Roy, a philanthropist, motivational speaker, and former BU ice hockey player, died.
 In 1995, Roy collided with the boards and was paralyzed just 11 seconds into his first hockey game for Boston University, making him quadriplegic.
 In 1996, Roy founded the Travis Roy Foundation to fund research for and help other spinal cord injury survivors.
 In 2017, BU created the Travis M. Roy Professorship in Rehabilitation Sciences after receiving $2.5 million from anonymous donors.

+BU athletes also played a significant role in the 1980 Miracle on Ice.
+Four players on that team were BU alumni: Mike Eruzione (team captain, who scored the game-winning goal), Jim Craig, Jack O'Callahan, and Dave Silk.

 In popular culture

-Boston University is sometimes referenced in art or pop culture.
-Here below are some notable examples.

-The Standells, a 1960s California rock and roll band mocked the curfew that applied to female students in that time in their 1966 song "Dirty Water", singing, "Frustrated women have to be in by twelve o'clock".

-Parts of the 2008 film 21 were filmed at The Castle when Robert Luketic could not film at MIT.
-Other areas around the Boston University campus, including BU's School of Management, Mugar Library and FitRec also provided production locations for the film.

-Ash, a character in Ubisoft's 2015 game Rainbow Six Siege, studied at Boston University.

-In 1962, Timothy Leary performed his Marsh Chapel Experiment, also known as the "Good Friday Experiment", in the university's Marsh Chapel.
+Boston University has sometimes been referenced in popular culture.
+For example, in 1962, Timothy Leary performed his Marsh Chapel Experiment, also known as the "Good Friday Experiment", in the university's Marsh Chapel.
 The experiment investigated whether psilocybin (the active principle in psilocybin mushrooms) would act as a reliable entheogen in religiously predisposed subjects.
+Boston University's campuses have also appeared in several movies, including The Social Network and Ghostbusters (2016 film).